 Aaaah, achieving work life balance – the ultimate of balancing acts.
-The focus of many a Near Year’s Resolution, serious relationship talk and personal wake-up call.
+The focus of many a New Year’s Resolution, serious relationship talk, or personal wake-up call.

 Yet how often does it stick?

 How often do you feel like you actually achieve this most mystical of acts?

 We’re no strangers to the struggle.
 Despite all the freedom of our #laptoplifestyle (yes, we’re using the hashtag ironically), we grapple with the balancing act as much as the next person.
 Most of the lessons we’ve learnt the hard way: